AdobeDocs/experience-manager-learn.en/help/getting-started-wknd-tutorial-develop/project-archetype/style-system.md

 ## Congratulations! {#congratulations}

-Congratulations, the Article Page is nearly completely styled and you gained hands-on experience using the AEM Style System.
+Congratulations, the Article Page is nearly styled and you gained hands-on experience using the AEM Style System.

 ### Next Steps {#next-steps}

-Learn the steps end-to-end to create a [custom AEM Component](custom-component.md) that displays content authored in a Dialog, and explores developing a Sling Model to encapsulate business logic that populates the component's HTL.
+Learn the end-to-end steps to create a [custom AEM Component](custom-component.md) that displays content authored in a Dialog, and explores developing a Sling Model to encapsulate business logic that populates the component's HTL.

-View the finished code on [GitHub](https://github.com/adobe/aem-guides-wknd) or review and deploy the code locally at on the Git brach `tutorial/style-system-solution`.
+View the finished code on [GitHub](https://github.com/adobe/aem-guides-wknd) or review and deploy the code locally at on the Git branch `tutorial/style-system-solution`.

 1. Clone the [github.com/adobe/aem-wknd-guides](https://github.com/adobe/aem-guides-wknd) repository.
 1. Check out the `tutorial/style-system-solution` branch.